access-ci-org/Operations_STEP_2024/Day3-May15/git/5-contributing.md

 On GitLab this is called a _merge request_, it's the exact same thing.

-Usually, but not always, the person who _submits_ the PR is different from the person who _merges_ the PR.
+Often, but not always, the person who _submits_ the PR is different from the person who _merges_ the PR.
 -->

 ---